Developing in C for the ATmega328P: Raspberry Pi and VS Code Setup Part 2

 9. Click on main.c to open it in the Editor

-10. Press Ctrl/Cmd-Shift-b then Enter to accept the default build process, this will automatically compile, link and upload the hex file to the Uno.
+10. Press Ctrl/Cmd-Shift-b and click on Flash to start the default build process, this will automatically compile, link and upload the hex file to the Uno.
+(This is the same as Upload on the Ardiuno IDE.)

-The last step, prior to pressing return, needs to look like this:
+The last step, just after pressing return, needs to look like this:

 VS Code AVR_C build task